molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Once you've processed or analyzed your molecules, you may want to save them to an output file.
-In the constructor of the class `Chem.MolecularGraphWriter <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1MolecularGraphWriter.html>`_ the format of the output file is determined by its file extension, making it easy to save your molecules in formats such as SDF, MOL, MOL2, CDF, and others.
+In the constructor of the class `Chem.MolecularGraphWriter <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1MolecularGraphWriter.html>`_ the format of the output file is determined by its file extension, making it easy to save molecules in different formats such as SDF, MOL, MOL2, CDF, and others without having to write format-specific code.

 .. note::
    Ensure that the file extension you provide matches the standard desired output format.
-For instance, use `.sdf` for Structure-Data Files, `.mol` for MDL Molfiles, and so on.
+For instance, use `.sdf` for MDL Structure-Data Files, `.mol` for MDL Molfiles, and so on.

-Here's a simple example of how to write a list of molecules to an output file:
+Here's a simple example of how a list of molecules can be written to an output file:

 .. code-block:: python